henke443/fast-graph/README.md

  # A fast, lightweight and extensible implementation of a graph data structure.

  ## Lightweight & fast.
+ ⚠️ The version 1.0.0 is a bit misleading and there will be some breaking changes in the coming 1-2 weeks at the very least.

  By default, [SlotMaps](https://docs.rs/slotmap/latest/slotmap/index.html) are used to store the nodes and edges which solves the [ABA problem] while also providing O(1) insertion, deletion and lookup times.
 Additionally, and optionally, [HashBrown](https://docs.rs/hashbrown/latest/hashbrown/index.html) is used instead of [`std::HashMap`] to map category names to ids in the [`CategoryGraph`](https://docs.rs/fast-graph/latest/fast_graph/categories/struct.CategoryGraph.html) struct.